jokeofweek/comp273project/readme.md

 Issues:
 Everything needs to pass through the buffers, nothing can go from the control unit directly.
 Only one case of this left, the selector after the alu.

+TODO:
+Hook up the power button to turn off the clock.
+Implement the HALT operation..

 TASKS